Working with Color and Graphics

 - Ask them a few data-related questions about the chart.

 If any of these fail, back to the drawing board!
 If you need help rethinking a visual to make it more accessible, please reach out.

 Remember to use high-contrast text, even when the text is actually in an image.

 This example is easy to distinguish, but only if you can see the colors as intended:

-- Don't use color as the only way to convey content.
+Don't use color as the only way to convey content.
 You should also use direct text labels or changes in shape or texture.
-In the following example, the graph has its parts directly labeled.
+In the following example, the graph has its parts directly labeled, instead of relying on color matching with a legend.
 It also uses texture instead of color, to distinguish its elements.
 You do not need to do both: